Cosmetology License Transfer or Reciprocity by State

 Missouri

-Whether or not you qualify for license transfer in Missouri depends on where you obtained you original license and what the training hours are in your home state.
-According to the Board of Cosmetology and Barbering Examiners, you may qualify for license transfer if your training requirements are at least 95% of what Missouri requires.
-You must still take the NIC licensing exams to get your Missouri license if you did not take them in your home state.
+Whether or not you qualify for license transfer in Missouri depends on where you obtained your original license and the training hours in that state.
+According to the Board of Cosmetology and Barbering Examiners, you may qualify for license transfer if your training requirements are at least 95% of what Missouri requires or (even if you've not passed the required exams) if you've worked in cosmetology for at least two consecutive years.

 Montana

-Applicants to transfer cosmetology licenses to Montana must pass both the national NIC written and practical exams and have an active license from their home states.
-If you have not passed the national exams, you will be required to do so before you can transfer your license to MT.
-You may be required to get additional training hours in school if the board finds that your home state does not have comparable training hour requirements to get licensed.
+To transfer cosmetology licenses to Montana, you must pass the national NIC exams and have an active license from your home state.
+If you have not passed the national exams, you will be required to do so before you can transfer your license.
+You may be required to get additional training hours in school if the board finds that your home state doesn't have comparable training hour requirements to get licensed.

 Nebraska

-To transfer your cosmetology license to Nebraska, you must have at least 2100 training hours completed and a state board-issued exam from your home state.
-Work experience or additional training hours in Nebraska may be considered if you don't have 2100 training hours from your home state.
-You can replace 100 hours of training for each month of full-time experience as a cosmetologist or instructor, as long as your full-time experience was completed within the last five years.
+To transfer your cosmetology license to Nebraska, you must have completed at least 1,800 training hours and a state board-issued written exam from your home state.
+If a written test wasn't required for licensure, you must take the NIC examination instead.
+Work experience or additional training hours in Nebraska may be considered if you don't have the necessary training hours.
+You can replace 100 hours of training for each month of full-time experience as a cosmetologist or instructor, as long as your full-time experience occurred within the last five years.
 The cost to transfer your license to Nebraska is $95.

 Nevada